 Another owner tells us about her Havanese, saying:

-This Havanese of mine… she’s so unbelievably sharp.
+This Havanese of mine – she’s so unbelievably sharp.
 I put the food, treats and toys in different cabinets.
-Depending on which one I’m walking towards, she’ll head straight to her meal bowl, bed or the play pen.”
+Depending on which one I’m walking towards, she’ll head straight there.”

 This Havanese was able to quickly learn that each cabinet meant a different thing for her.
 Because she was able to learn this for herself, this is an obvious sign of high adaptive intelligence.